10 Operations and Analytics

 f_stat = unlist(summary(time_mod)$fstatistic[1])

-As expected, the model is almost perfect.
+As expected, the model appears to be almost perfect.
 We could use the equation to estimate total wait times almost perfectly.
 If you see results like this, there is probably something wrong.

 10.3.5.2 Building a simulation of our data

 Finally, let’s build a simulation.
 This section will demonstrate some of the basics to get you started.
-The method that we follow is flexible and can be used in many different ways.
-We’ll begin by accessing the wait_times_distribution
+However, the method that we follow is flexible and can be used in many different ways.
+We’ll begin by accessing the wait_times_distribution data.

 #-----------------------------------------------------------------